peterthehan/create-discord-bot/README.md

    npm start
    ```

    Verify the bot is running properly by sending messages in your server.
-The bot should log your messages in your terminal.
-If there are issues, check [Troubleshooting](#troubleshooting) for tips.
+The bot should log these messages in your terminal.
+If there are any issues, check [Troubleshooting](#troubleshooting).

 You're ready to create your own Discord bot! 🎉